-There is a great difference between the memory-less SR1 method and the memory-less BFGS method.
-If in these methods the stepsize is computed by the Wolfe line search (5), then the memory-less BFGS method is well defined since at every iteration $y_k^T s_k \neq 0$ .
-On the other hand, in case of SR1 method the Wolfe line search do not guarantee that $(s_k - y_k)^T y_k \neq 0$ .
-However, both these methods are implemented in such a way that if the corresponding search directions are not defined, i.e. $y_k^T s_k = 0$ , or $(s_k - y_k)^T y_k = 0$ , then the search direction considered at that iteration is the negative gradient.
-In the following let us present the algorithms corresponding to the memory-less SR1 and to the memory-less BFGS methods.
+There is a great difference between the memory-less SR1 method with generalized secant equation and the memory-less BFGS method.
+If in these methods the stepsize is computed by the Wolfe line search (5), then the memory-less BFGS method is well defined since at every iteration $y_k^T s_k \neq 0$.
+On the other hand, in case of SR1 method with generalized secant equation the Wolfe line search do not guarantee that $(y_k - \gamma s_k)^T y_k \neq 0$.
+However, both these methods are implemented in such a way that if the corresponding search directions are not defined, i.e. if in BFGS or in SR1 with generalized secant equation $y_k^T s_k$ or $(y_k - \gamma s_k)^T y_k$ are very close to zero, respectively, then the search direction considered at that iteration is the negative gradient, i.e. the steepest descent.
+In the following let us present the algorithms corresponding to the memory-less SR1 with generalized secant equation and to the memory-less BFGS methods.

-5 The Memory-less SR1 and BFGS Algorithms
+5 Memory-less algorithms: SR1 with generalized secant equation and BFGS

-The memory-less algorithms corresponding to SR1 and BFGS are very simple and implement the Wolfe line search conditions (5) for stepsize computation and the corresponding search direction (13) and (17), respectively.
-In our numerical experiments in these algorithms we implemented the acceleration scheme developed by Andrei [2006, 2020a].
+The memory-less algorithms corresponding to SR1 with generalized secant equation (MM-SR1gen) and to BFGS (MM-BFGS) are very simple.
+In both of them the stepsize is computed by the Wolfe line search (5).
+The search direction in memory-less SR1 method with generalized secant equation is computed as in (18), while the search direction in memory-less BFGS method is computed as in (23).
+In our numerical experiments with these algorithms an acceleration scheme developed by Andrei [1, 3] was implemented.